jbelelieu/atos/README.md

 **Key Features**

 - **Client Management**: Manage all of your clients, as well as companies that you represent, all from the same dashboard.
-- **Project Management**: Track stories against known backlogs, or use ATOS as a full-fledged independent project management tool.
+- **Project Management**: Track tasks against known backlogs, or use ATOS as a full-fledged independent project management tool.
 - **Task Management**: Group tasks into collections and bill out against billable tasks within collections.
-- **Invoices**: Generate detailed invoices against those completed stories.
+- **Invoices**: Generate detailed invoices against those completed tasks.
 - **Estimated Taxes**: Estimate your tax burden for the year using customizable tax files for various regions, whether it be at the national (federal), regional (state), or municipal levels (city).
 - **Reports**: Generate reports for your clients, filtered by project type/status/etc..
 Need more flexibiliy?
 Create your own report templates and [contribute](#contributing) to the community.